 Indonesia's fusion of culture, language, and food serves as the basis for its national unity.
 This important element of Indonesian identity is expressed in the national motto: "Unity through Diversity."

 Learn more about being a YES Abroad student in Indonesia:

-Students will attend public school.
+Students will attend public school, where the average class size is 40 students.
 The primary language of instruction will be Bahasa Indonesia.
 School typically runs Monday to Saturday, and uniforms are customary.
 Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as music, dance, scouting, and Youth Red Cross.

 The United States enjoys good relations with Indonesia.
 Indonesia is an active member in organizations such as the ASEAN, APEC, the NAM, and the G-20.

 For more information, visit the CIA World Factbook.